fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Register-ServiceFabricClusterPackage.md

 # Register-ServiceFabricClusterPackage

 ## SYNOPSIS
-Registers a Service Fabric cluster package.
+Registers Service Fabric runtime installation file and/or cluster manifest with the cluster.

 ## SYNTAX